-Stacks and the books within them are private by default, but you may wish to enable sharing, either with select users or publicly.
+Lists and the books within them are private by default, but you may wish to enable sharing, either with select users or publicly.

-Book clubs are community discussions that include other users, so posts here will be seen by anyone with access to the discussion.
+Groups are community discussions that include other users, so posts here will be seen by anyone with access to the discussion.

 We are a Data Controller of your information.

 If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
 If you wish to be informed what Personal Information we hold about you and if you want it to be removed from our systems, please contact us.

 In certain circumstances, you have the following data protection rights: